31 Facts You Never Knew About the Summer Solstice

 Earth is nowhere near the sun

 Another popular misconception is that during the summer solstice, Earth is the closest it can get to the sun.
 In reality, the planet reaches this point, also called the perihelion, about two weeks after the winter solstice.
 On the summer solstice, the Northern Hemisphere is actually near the furthest point from the sun, or the aphelion.
+Like astronomy more than astrology?
 Check out what the summer solstice means for your zodiac sign.

 The planet’s tilt causes all the sunlight